techcompliant/TC-Specs/KaiComm-SPI.md

  - **0x0000**: Query status
    Sets Register A with status, bits will be set/clear as follows:
    - Bit 0 - Line is busy/not-connected (1), or idle (0)
-   - Bit 1 - Receiving Active (1), or idle (0)
+   - Bit 1 - Always reads as 0
    - Bit 2 - Data available (1), or not (0)
-   - Bit 3 - Transmitting Active (1), or idle (0)
+   - Bit 3 - Always reads as 0
    - Bit 4 - Transmit buffer is free (1), or full (0)
    - Bit 5-13 Reserved always set to 0
-   - Bit 14 - Receive interrupts enabled: yes (1), no (0)
+   - Bit 14 - Receive interrupts: enabled (1), disabled (0)
-   - Bit 15 - Transmit done interrupts enabled: yes(1), no (0)
+   - Bit 15 - Transmit complete interrupts: enabled (1), disabled (0)
  - **0x0001**: Configure port
-   Register A holds the octet size minus 1 in bits 0-1, other bits are ignored.
+   Register A selects data size, 16 bit (0) or 32 bit (1), other bits are ignored.
-   Register B holds the baud selection in bits 0-7, giving a range of 0-255.
-   The baud is calculated like so: baud = 3125 * (b+1)
-   Possible bauds range from 3125 to 800,000 bits per second, in steps of 3125 bits per second.
  - **0x0002**: Receive data
    Register A is set to the lower 16 bits, register B is set to the upper 16 bits.
-   Register C is set with the error status, receive error status is cleared when read. when configured for less than 4 octets unused bits are set to 0.
+   Register C is set with the error status, receive error status is cleared when read.
+   When configured for 2 octets, register B to 0.
    Receive Error status codes:
    - 0x0000 - No error
    - 0x0001 - Receive buffer overflow
-   - 0x0002 - Transmission was not a multiple of 8 bits
+   - 0x0002 - Receive error
    - 0x0003 - No data available
  - **0x0003**: Transmit data
    Register A contains the lower 16 bits, register B contains the upper 16 bits.